-Dishwashers originally qualified for the ENERGY STAR label in June, 1996.
-ENERGY STAR certified dishwashers are 10% more efficient than non-qualified models and are more efficient than models that simply meet the federal minimum standard for energy efficiency.
+Dishwashers originally earned the ENERGY STAR label in June, 1996.
+ENERGY STAR certified dishwashers are 12% more efficient than non-certified models and are more efficient than models that simply meet the federal minimum standard for energy efficiency.

 What else should I look for when buying a dishwasher?

 The EnergyGuide label tells you how much energy it takes to operate a dishwasher.
 Use it to compare the energy use of similar models and estimate annual operating costs.
 Learn How to Use the EnergyGuide Label.